Image Track Module 04 10-12 min ▶ Narrated ⌘ Playground

 Extracting a Singular Conclusion

-After explicitly passing 196 microscopic image patches through the deep Transformer blocks, the system outputs 196 geometric variables.
-To classify an image as a exactly a "Dog", we prepend a specialized `[CLS]` token physically onto the front of the image sequence.
-Because of self-attention calculations, this single token actively peers into all 196 patches mathematically, effectively summarizing the whole image.
+After passing 196 image patches through the Transformer blocks, the system outputs 196 vectors.
+To classify an image as exactly a "Dog", we prepend a special `[CLS]` token onto the front of the image sequence.
+Because of self-attention, this single token attends to all 196 patches, effectively summarizing the whole image.

 Attention Funneling